The Clear Edge

 Mistake: Incremental thinking on long plateaus.

-Reality: If stuck 6+ months, incremental optimization won’t break through.
-Need structural change.
+• Reality: if stuck 6+ months, incremental optimization won’t break through.

 Mistake: Reverting when early metrics look scary.

-Reality: Strategic shifts often show negative leading indicators (lower conversion, customer questions) before showing positive results.
-Commit to 90-day evaluation period.
+• Reality: strategic shifts often show negative leading indicators (lower conversion, customer questions) before positive results.

 Mistake: Blaming external factors.

-Week 1-2: Map system, identify constraints using diagnostic framework, calculate scale ceiling
+Week 1–2 — Diagnosis: map system, identify constraints using diagnostic framework, calculate scale ceiling.

-Week 3-4: Generate strategic options (optimize/tactical/reset), choose based on plateau length and confidence, build risk mitigation
+Week 3–4 — Strategy: generate strategic options (optimize / tactical / reset), choose based on plateau length and confidence, build risk mitigation.

-Month 2-3: Execute strategic shift systematically, track leading and revenue indicators, resist urge to revert early
+Month 2–3 — Execution: run the strategic shift systematically, track leading and revenue indicators, resist the urge to revert early.

 Same diagnostic sequence.
 Different constraints.
 Predictable solutions.